The 2G migration in fleet management

 - Installations made easy.
 As you add vehicles to your fleet, the GO7 continues to reduce the need of specific harnesses.
 While no one harness fits all, the GO7 minimizes the need for custom harnesses.

-- Future-proof your fleet with software programmable pins for connecting to the vehicle connector.
+- Equip your fleet with software programmable pins for better connection to the vehicle.
 Having all possible pins populated in this way allows the Geotab firmware to remain in-sync with future changes and improvements made by vehicle manufacturers to newer makes and models.

 If you are an existing Geotab customer, speak with your Authorized Geotab Resellers to review upgrade plans.
 If you’re not using Geotab today, but would like to learn more, please contact us or post your questions in the comment box below.